← Back to 史記

 使

-King Mu was established and gave his crown prince's palace to Pan Chong, making him the grand tutor to grasp the state affairs.
+King Mu ascended the throne and gave his crown prince's palace to Pan Chong, making him the grand tutor to grasp the state affairs.
 In King Mu's third year, he extinguished Jiang.
-In the fourth year, he extinguished Liu and Liao.
+In the fourth year, he brought Liu and Liao to an end.
 Liu and Liao were Gao Tao's descendants.
 In the eighth year, he attacked Chen.
 In the twelfth year, he died.
-His son King Zhuang Lu was established.
+His son, King Zhuang Lü, ascended the throne.

 26